Search Results

 4:00pm to 6:00pm

-The MS/MBA Capstone is an intensive project that requires teams of students to apply and integrate the skills they have learned across core disciplines developed in the program curriculum.
-Specifically, teams will be expected to design, build and launch a new technology-based product/service venture...
+The MS/MBA Capstone is an intensive project-based experience that requires teams of students to apply and integrate the skills they have learned across the program curriculum.
+Specifically, teams will be expected to design, build (and hopefully, launch) a new technology-based product/service venture...

 Solving and Optimizing